OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 Now, there are two remaining task:

-1. Key business people must update the specification of each feature (waterfall) or the User Story of each feature (agile) to include the associated abuse cases as Security Requirements (waterfall) or Acceptance Criteria (agile).
+1. Key business people must update the specification of each feature (Waterfall) or the User Story of each feature (Agile) to include the associated abuse cases as Security Requirements (Waterfall) or Acceptance Criteria (Agile).
 2. Key technical people must evaluate the overhead in terms of charge/effort to take into account the countermeasure.

 ## Step 4: During implementation - Abuse cases handling tracking